knowsuchagency/pocketbase_orm/README.md

     REGULAR = "regular"
     GUEST = "guest"

-class MyModel(PBModel):
+class MyModel(PBModel, collection="my_models"):  # Specify custom collection name
     name: str
     age: int
     email: EmailStr | None = None
     user_type: UserType  # Will be created as a select field in PocketBase

-    class Meta:
-        collection_name = "custom_collection_name"  # Optional
 ```

-The collection name will be automatically derived from the class name (pluralized) if not specified in the Meta class.
+The collection name will be automatically derived from the class name (pluralized) if not specified using the `collection` parameter when subclassing `PBModel`.

 ## Supported Field Types